Midhun-7/Demo-Task-Coursify/README.md

-A simple landing page - first designed in figma and then coded in React.
+Demo Task: A simple landing page for a recruitment startup coded using React.
 Hope you like it.